Editor’s Note: Changes made on November 13, 2017

 Board windows: If a hurricane is imminent, boarding your windows will help protect your house from excess damage.
 If you don’t have storm shutters, use plywood sheets to board your windows.
 Make sure they are cut to the appropriate dimensions before there is a storm warning.

 Fill your car’s gas tank: If you do need to evacuate your area, you don’t want to waste time waiting at the pump.

 Check social media: If you don’t have a radio, social media platforms such as Facebook, Twitter, and YouTube are great ways to get the latest storm and emergency updates and communicate with friends or loved ones.
 In an emergency, a social media post may be your best method of contacting someone for help.
 You can also use others’ social media posts to better understand conditions in nearby areas.

 To stay up to date during a hurricane, be sure to follow NOAA and the National Hurricane Center (NHC) on Facebook.

 Southern California seems like the epicenter for earthquake activity in the US, but nearly 150 million people, half of all Americans, live in places where earthquake shaking is enough to cause damage.

-Earthquakes cause close to $4.5 billion in financial loss each year in the lower 48 states, and most of the costs incurred are in Washington, Oregon, and California.
+Earthquakes cause over $4.4 billion in financial loss each year in the lower 48 states, and most of the costs incurred are in Washington, Oregon, and California.
 But recently, fracking in the Midwest and Southwest regions have increased the frequency of local earthquakes.
 When wastewater produced as a byproduct of fracking is sent thousands of feet into the ground, it can affect faults that have long been dormant.4

 Because earthquakes cannot yet be predicted, preparation is crucial.
 Keep your family safe by taking simple steps to prepare your home and create a plan in case of an earthquake.